-Antony gave some really interesting insight into a number of areas of Sports marketing including:
+Antony gave some really interesting insight into a number of areas of marketing within the Sport Industry including:

 - how the PR aspect of maximising a brand’s sponsorship through social media has a huge impact at the negotiation stage of the deal

-- the benefits of the award winning project that he worked on, where installing high density Wi-Fi into Celtic Park solved the connectivity problem of trying to get a signal in a ground with over 60,000 people, changing the way fans experience their visit to the game, as well as the impact it could have on the bottom line for the club
+- the benefits of the award winning project where installing high density Wi-Fi into Celtic Park solved the connectivity problem of trying to get a signal in a ground with over 60,000 people.
+This changed the way fans experience their visit to the game, as well as the impact it could have on the bottom line for the club

 - ownership of new technologies and platforms as they launch and the role of the clubs and federations in the process, i.e. to police or participate

-Other topics covered included how players can have more influence across social media than the clubs they play for when you compare the numbers of followers they have, which is just as relevant outside of sport comparing it to the case of key executives at major businesses.
+Other topics covered included how players can have more influence across social media than the clubs they play.
+This is particularly relevant when comparing the numbers of followers they have, which is just as relevant outside of sport comparing it to the case of key executives at major businesses.

-The show also touched on campaign examples from the worlds of Basketball, Rugby, Sailing, Motor GP, F1, Golf and Cycling – in many cases, sports that have to work harder to engage with fans as they don’t have the money that flows in The Barclays Premier League, or are not the easiest to watch at the venues, where the TV experience is better from a viewing perspective.
-Many of the examples discussed are arguably doing a better job at engaging with their audiences through social media and mobile apps with real time data updates or certainly have the potential to, using the stats generated from wearable or on-board tech that can be shared through social.
+The show also touched on campaign examples from the worlds of Basketball, Rugby, Sailing, Motor GP, F1, Golf and Cycling.
+In many cases, these sports have to work harder to engage with fans as they don’t have the money that flows in The Barclays Premier League.
+They may also not be the easiest to watch at the venues, where the TV experience is better from a viewing perspective.
+Many of the examples discussed are arguably doing a better job at engaging with their audiences through social media and mobile apps with real time data updates or certainly have the potential to.
+Stats generated from wearable or on-board tech can be shared through social.